 It’s not always easy attempting to do this on your own, particularly when you have developed resentment and avoidance over a number of years.

-The Hart Centre specialises in Relationship Counselling for ADHD
+The Hart Centre specializes in Relationship Counselling for ADHD

 That’s where a relationship therapist with training and experience with ADHD can be invaluable.
 We at the Hart Centre have many therapists in our group around Australia with this specific training who can help you navigate back to a happy relationship.